calvinlian/bt5153_project/README.md

 #### Notebooks
-- ipynb can be executed in numerical sequence to regenerate the respective datasets and files.
+- ipynb can be executed in numerical sequence to produce the respective datasets and files.
+- ipynb titles are describe their content

 #### Data